-At Advance, from a financial perspective we define financial sustainability as the ability to start, grow and maintain your staffing business with short- and long-term financial stability.
+At Advance, we define financial sustainability as the ability to start, grow and maintain your staffing business with short- and long-term financial stability.
 It is amazing how many otherwise savvy staffing operators rely solely on their sales or HR skills to grow their business, and don’t really understand where they are or where they’re headed.

-While temporary staffing entrepreneurs give a variety of reasons for starting their own venture – being their own boss, the satisfaction of getting people jobs, fulfilling a need in the marketplace – you won’t be in business long without healthy profits and sustainable (there’s that word again) growth.
+While temporary staffing entrepreneurs give a variety of reasons for starting their own venture – being their own boss, the satisfaction of getting people jobs, fulfilling a need in the marketplace – you won’t be in business long without healthy profits and sustainable growth.

 Trust us on this one, it takes money to make money, and you’ll need a lot of it to run a successful staffing business.
 Typically, you’ll need initial startup capital to get your staffing firm up and running, ongoing working capital to maintain your day-to-day operations and investment capital to put back into your company and support growth.